arialdomartini/monadic-parser-combinators-book/chapter-1.typ

 #let link_tree-sitter = alink(
     "https://tree-sitter.github.io/tree-sitter",
     "Tree-sitter",
-    [Tree-sitter is a parser generator library that builds syntax trees for source code in real time.
+    [Treesitter is a parser generator library that builds syntax trees for source code in real time.
 It powers editing features in editors such Vim and Emacs.])